jsiny/jsiny.github.io/work.md

 ### 2011 - 2017: Sciences Po, Paris (France)

-Right after high school, I got into the Paris Institute of Political Sciences, or "[Sciences Po](https://sciencespo.fr)" for short.
+Right after high school, I got into the Paris Institute of Political Studies, or "[Sciences Po](https://sciencespo.fr)" for short.
 I was mostly interested by their prestigious programs in Social sciences, and enrolled into a Bachelor in Economics (2011 - 2014) and into their Master in **Economics and Business** (2014 - 2017), which I graduated *Summa cum laude*.

 ### 2013 - 2014: Copenhagen Business School, Copenhagen (Denmark)